 A third theory is that dogs like to sleep under beds because it gives them a sense of security.
 Dogs are often found hiding or sleeping under beds when loud noises occur.
 Since the domesticated dog doesn’t have their pack animals with them, they would more likely seek contained spaces to shelter themselves from potential danger.

-Although there are dog breeds known to protect, sheltered dogs are mostly afraid even of the slightest chaotic noise and unfamiliar activities happening around them.
-In those events, a dog likes to burrow in a private space to feel secure.
+Although there are dog breeds known to protect, sheltered dogs are mostly afraid, even of the slightest chaotic noise and unfamiliar activities happening around them.
+In those events, a dog likes to burrow into a private space to feel secure.

 It has long been a debate amongst dog owners as to why their furry friend likes to sleep under the bed.
 Some people believe it is because dogs feel sheltered and safe, while others believe it is simply because the floor is uncomfortable.
 However, a recent study by researchers at the University of California suggests that dogs sleep under beds because it is comfortable.